 Off-Campus Programs.
 The art department recognizes the importance of off-campus educational experiences.
 Art majors are strongly encouraged to experience the diversity and cultural impact of studying in another country or in another setting.
-The Art Department endorses five off-campus programs: Westmont in San Francisco; IAU Aix-en-Provence, Studio Art Centers International in Florence, Italy; University of Georgia's Cortona, Italy Program; Gordon College's program in Orvieto, Italy.
+The Art Department endorses four off-campus programs: Westmont in San Francisco; IAU Aix-en-Provence, Studio Art Centers International in Florence, Italy; Gordon College's program in Orvieto, Italy.
 Students who want to pursue an off-campus semester during their sophomore or junior year must begin the application process one year in advance of the intended study opportunity.
 Senior Art majors are required to be on campus their entire senior year for the year-long course progression of Senior Seminar and Senior Project.
 Each student is encouraged to meet with his or her advisor and the Office of Off-Campus Programs for planning assistance.